 - Pavers (cobblestones and bricks) driveway: $15 per square foot

 The national average cost to install a concrete driveway is about $6 per square foot.
 Made from cement, sand, gravel and water, it is typically the most expensive choice for a driveway material but also the longest lasting.
 A concrete driveway will last around 40 years.
 However, colder climates can be tougher on concrete, as it is prone to cracking.

 According to Joe Pilson, owner of Complete Concrete in Denver, Colorado, a typical one-car driveway with enough room to turn around is about 500 square feet, with an average total project cost of $3,000.

 Most experts recommend installing a concrete driveway on four inches of compacted gravel base with good drainage.
 Having a crushed stone base under the driveway prolongs its life.

 If you want a concrete driveway, look on Thumbtack to find a concrete driveway specialist near you.

-Asphalt driveways are popular in colder regions, as asphalt adapts to extreme change in temperature better than concrete.
-The material is also a good choice for homeowners in rainy regions, since it drains better than concrete.
+Asphalt driveways are popular in colder regions, as asphalt adapts to extreme changes in temperature better than concrete.
+The material is also a good choice for homeowners in rainy regions because it drains better than concrete.